allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 For more information about how autoscalers work, see [Autoscalers Overview](../../cloud_autoscaling/autoscaling_overview.md#autoscaler-applications).

 ## Autoscaler Instance Configuration
-* **Import Configuration** - Import an app instance configuration file.
-This will fill the configuration wizard with the values from the file, which can be modified before launching the app instance

 * **AWS Credentials** - Credentials with which the autoscaler can access your AWS account.
 See [Generating AWS IAM Credentials](#generating-aws-iam-credentials)
     * Use IAM role - Select if you are running your autoscalers on your own EC2 instances which are attached to an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 In such a case, no AWS IAM credentials are required